MatMatt/parsEO/README.md

 - **Bidirectional support**:
   Parse existing product filenames into structured fields, and assemble new filenames from fields.

 - **Schema-driven**:
   Filename rules are defined in JSON schema files under `src/parseo/schemas/`.
-  Adding support for a new product = adding a schema, no Python code changes required.
+  Dropping a new schema file into this tree is enough—parsEO discovers it automatically with no central index to maintain.

 - **Flexible folder structure**:
   parsEO does not assume a fixed folder depth.
 Products can live in arbitrary directory structures,
   and the schema only describes the filename itself.

 - **Extensible**:
-  New Copernicus or Landsat product families can be added by dropping schema definitions into the repo.
+  New Copernicus or Landsat product families can be added by dropping schema definitions into the repo;
+  no index file needs updating.

 ---

-## Supported Products
+## Currently Supported Products

-Currently included schemas cover:

 - **Sentinel missions**: S1, S2, S3, S4, S5P, S6
 - **Landsat**: LT04, LT05, LE07, LC08, LC09
 - **NASA MODIS**: Terra/Aqua MODIS products
 - **EUMETSAT missions**: MTG, Metop
 - **Copernicus Land Monitoring Service (CLMS)**:
   - Corine Land Cover (CLC)
+  - High Resolution Vegetation Phenology & Productivity (HR-VPP)
   - High Resolution Water & Snow / Ice (HR-WSI)
-  - High Resolution Vegetation Phenology & Productivity (HR-VPP)
-  - High Resolution Layers: Grasslands
+  - High Resolution Layers (HRL)
 ---

 ## Installation